(No ratings)

 Once patients' blood volumes and components reach sufficient levels, they will generally begin to feel better.
 Patients of all ages, from newborn infants to elderly adults, can receive a blood transfusion.

-Dr. Jonathan Yaakov Rosner, MD graduated from SUNY Downstate Medical Center College of Medicine.
+Dr. Jonathan Y. Rosner, MD graduated from SUNY Downstate Medical Center College of Medicine.
 He completed residency at North Shore University Hospital.
 He is certified by the American Board of Obstetrics and Gynecology and has a state license in New York.

 Medical School: SUNY Downstate Medical Center College of Medicine